XPIAN/xpian.github.io/factory_reset/episode_15.md

 title: Factory Reset --- Episode 15
 ---

-# Factory Reset Episode 15: Sheep Among Wolves --- The Example of the Lamb
+# Factory Reset Episode 15: Sheep Among Wolves --- Jesus Gets Violent in the Temple, Sort of

 The story of Jesus cleansing the temple is the only one we can point to in which Jesus did something you could call violent, depending on how you define "violence."
 Is there anything here professing Christians can use to justify going to war or injuring or killing in self defense?
 Let's see...